smoltcp-rs/smoltcp/README.md

 ### TCP layer

-The TCP protocol is supported over IPv4.
-Server and client sockets are supported.
+The TCP protocol is supported over IPv4, and server and client TCP sockets are available.

   * Header checksum is generated and validated.
   * Maximum segment size is negotiated.